stoneyrh/gSOAP/gsoap/mod_gsoap/gsoap_win/wininet/README.md

 data, respectively.  **This behavior differs from the gSOAP engine's timeouts that limit the socket receive and send operation idle times.**  The gSOAP engine uses `transfer_timeout` to limit the receive and send times.

+To specify HTTP proxy settings, set the `soap.proxy_host` and `soap.proxy_port` to the HTTP proxy host and port, respectively, and optionally set `soap.proxy_userid` and `soap.proxy_passwd` to authenticate to the proxy.

 Please make sure to compile all sources in C++ compilation mode.
 If you migrate to a project file such as `.vcproj`, please set `CompileAs="2"` in your